 Policy CS2 (Achieving High Quality, Sustainable Design) states that new development should reflect and/or enhance Darlington's distinctive natural, built and historic characteristics that positively contribute to the character of the local area and its sense of place.
-The NPPF at paragraph 60 states that planning decisions should not attempt to impose architectural styles or particular tastes, although it is appropriate to seek to promote or reinforce local distinctiveness.
+The NPPF at paragraph 124 considers that good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.